gesellix/teamcity-deployments-status-publisher/README.md

-# Deployments TeamCity Plugin
+# Deployments Status Publisher

+A TeamCity plugin to publish deployment status updates to an external system.

-Based on the [Gradle TeamCity plugin](https://github.com/rodm/gradle-teamcity-plugin) with a lot of inspiration from [Teamcity Commit Status Publisher](https://github.com/JetBrains/commit-status-publisher).
+Based on the [Gradle TeamCity plugin](https://github.com/rodm/gradle-teamcity-plugin) and the [Teamcity Commit Status Publisher](https://github.com/JetBrains/commit-status-publisher).

-Releases are available at Jetbrains' Marktplace: https://plugins.jetbrains.com/plugin/15475-deployments-status-publisher
+Releases are available at Jetbrains' Marktplace: [plugins.jetbrains.com/plugin/15475-deployments-status-publisher](https://plugins.jetbrains.com/plugin/15475-deployments-status-publisher).

 Target TeamCity version is 2017.2, but should work in more recent versions, too.